Githi54/Githi54/README.md

 - 👋 Hi, I’m Mykyta
-- 👀 I’m interested in Frontend-development
+- 👀 I’m interested in Fullstack-development
 - 💞️ I’m ready to collaborate
 - 📫 How to reach me: havrilyukmikita@gmail.com